browsh-org/www.brow.sh/README.md

 # www.brow.sh
 This is the GitHub repository for the main Browsh website.
-It contains links for the homepage, downloads, documentation and donation pages.
+It contains links for the homepage, downloads, documentation, and donation pages.

 It's currently a [Jekyll](https://jekyllrb.com/) site.